ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

     function delegateTo(address operator, address token, uint256 amount) external;

     /**
-     * @notice Client chain users call to withdraw capital from Exocore to client chain before they are granted to withdraw from the vault.
+     * @notice Client chain users call to withdraw principle from Exocore to client chain before they are granted to withdraw from the vault.
      * @dev This function should ask Exocore validator set for withdrawal grant.
 If Exocore validator set responds
      * with true or success, the corresponding assets should be unlocked to make them claimable by users themselves.
 Otherwise
      * these assets should remain locked.
      * @param token - The address of specific token that the user wants to withdraw from Exocore.
-     * @param capitalAmount - capital means the assets user deposits into Exocore for delegating and staking.
+     * @param principleAmount - principle means the assets user deposits into Exocore for delegating and staking.
      * we suppose that After deposit, its amount could only remain unchanged or decrease owing to slashing, which means that direct
-     * transfer of capital is not possible.
+     * transfer of principle is not possible.
      */
-    function withdrawCapitalFromExocore(address token, uint256 capitalAmount) external;
+    function withdrawPrincipleFromExocore(address token, uint256 principleAmount) external;

     /**
      * @notice Client chain users call to claim their unlocked assets from the vault.